Ada-C16/weather-report/README.md

 # Weather Report

-## Skills Assessed

-- Structuring content in HTML
-- Applying styles with CSS
-- Using variables
-- Creating functions
-- Manipulating the DOM
-- Handling events
-- Using Git
-- Designing an intentional user experience

-## Goal
+## Description

-Our goal is to create a fun, small weather app that focuses on displaying the weather.

-Instead of getting weather data from a data source, we will set the weather using user interaction.
+Interactive weather app that returns an illustration of a landscape based on user input.

+Showcases Front-end expertise and strong sense of aesthetics.

-## JavaScript Requirements
+## Technologies

 This project was created with vanilla JavaScript

-## Wave 2: Increase and Decrease Temperature

 ### Features

 A numeric temperature is  displayed.
 This temperature can be in either Fahrenheit or Celsius degrees.
+Increase and Decrease Temperature

-1. An element that increases the temperature by one degree on click
-2. An element that decreases the temperature by one degree on click
+1.Button that increases the temperature by one degree on click 2.Button that decreases the temperature by one degree on click 3.Drop down menu that allows you to switch the icons on the weather display 4.Allows user to switch the title based on user input

-#### Temperature Ranges Change Text Color
+---

+#### SPECIFICATIONS

 Depending on what temperature it is, either: